Myoldmopar/ep-transition/docs/index.rst

 ========================================================

 EnergyPlus Python Transition is a remake of the Fortran-based EnergyPlus file transition tool.
-The purpose of this tool is to transition an EnergyPlus input file from one version to another.
+The purpose of this tool is to transition an EnergyPlus input file from one version to the latest version.
 Because the input forms change between EnergyPlus versions so dramatically, having a tool like this is a mandatory piece of the EnergyPlus workflow.

 The previous version, in Fortran, was difficult to maintain, as fewer and fewer Fortran developers remain.
 In addition, with the possibility of future input syntax changes (JSON), a new version transition tool was desired.
 This version,